Etherpod/Ship-Enhancements/README.md

 - **Dirt Accumulation Time**: Larger numbers increase the time (in seconds) it takes for dirt to build up on your cockpit glass, which you can wash off by finding a source of water.
 Set this to 0 to disable it.
 - **Max Dirt Accumulation**: Stops dirt from building up on your cockpit when it reaches a certain level.
 - **Scout Launcher Component**: Turns the ship's scout launcher into a fully functioning ship component.
 If you damage it, you won't be able to launch or recall your scout from the ship until you repair it.
+- **Ship Scout Photo Mode**: Lets you switch to photo mode on the ship's scout launcher.
+It will default to photo mode if scout launching is disabled.
 - **Signalscope Component**: Turns the ship's signalscope into a fully functioning ship component.
 If you damage it, you won't be able to receive or broadcast signals from the ship until you repair it.
 - **Ship Signal**: Adds a signal for the ship on the Outer Wilds Ventures frequency.
 The signal will stop if the ship's signalscope is damaged.
 Slate also said they added a "command transmitter" to your signalscope, whatever that means.
 - **Clock**: Adds a clock to the cockpit that tells the time in minutes and seconds.
 It makes a nice ticking sound, if you like that sort of background noise.